Where was God when my spouse was dying?

 Some ask this question in sincerity, others ask it in anger and still some ask this question as their proof that God doesn't exist.

-I am a 36 year old widow.
+I am a thirty-something year old widow.
 I only had 7.5 years of marriage.
-I have a six year old son and five year old daughter who miss their dad.
+I have two young children who miss their dad.
 I am heartbroken.
 I am hurting.
 I miss my husband's voice.
 I miss his touch.
 I miss seeing his face every night as I fall asleep.
 I miss talking to him on a daily basis.
 I miss hearing him say "Good morning, Beautiful," as we wake up each morning.
 I miss seeing him interact with his children.
 I miss everything about him.

 Some don't understand how a loving God could allow a 31 year old to die.
 They don't understand how a loving God could allow someone to endure the pain of cancer only to let them die.
 They don't understand how a loving God could allow a wife to bury her husband and children to grow up with out a father.